spothero/cordova-plugin-spothero/README.md

 Next open your project `.xcworkspace` file and build in Xcode 8.
 This is typically located at `your-project/platforms/ios/yourProject.xcworkspace`.

 ## More Info

+macOS Sierra users may experience issues building on Xcode < 8.

 Due to the cocoapods dependencies, after adding this plugin be sure to open the `.xcworkspace` in Xcode instead of the `.xcodeproj`.